maxrenke/twitch_viewer/README.md

 Modify twitch.py with your oauth code (empty in repository) and place it where [OAUTHCODE] is

+Modify twitch.py with your client id and place it where [CLIENTID] is

+Modify your local livestreamer config file (%appdata%\livestreamer) and add the line at the end of the file with the line at the end of the example in this repository.
+This will need to include your [OAUTHCODE]

 # Usage

 From run or command line type 'tw' OR 'python twitch.py'